 Pete McLeod emerged as one of the top Red Bull Air Race pilots in only his third year of competition, 2014, with three podiums including a career-first victory in Las Vegas.
 The Canadian had already rewritten history in 2009, when he became the World Championship series' youngest pilot at age 25, and the Vegas triumph made him the youngest race winner at 30.
-One of the most popular aviation figures in Canada, McLeod thrilled his fans with a pair of consecutive podiums to finish out the 2016 season, and he's set his sights on building that momentum throughout 2017.
+One of the most popular aviation figures in Canada, McLeod thrilled his fans in 2017 by winning the DHL Fastest Lap award, which he claimed by taking the top spot in Qualifying on four occasions.
+McLeod is still waiting for his second win, but was so close in 2017.
+He had four podiums in the races including three second place finishes.

 The maverick from Canada always flies his own way, with a typically hard-charging style that turns the World Championship into a wide-open battle when he upsets longtime favourites in the head-to-head heats.
-In the past, McLeod's all-or-nothing flying could see him on the podium or plagued with penalties, but in 2016 he dialed in the fine balance between aggression and restraint.
-Not only did he stand on the podium in third place at Germany's EuroSpeedway Lausitz and the USA's Indianapolis Motor Speedway, but with outstanding precision he was the only pilot to make it through the entire season without hitting a pylon.
+In the past, McLeod's all-or-nothing flying could see him on the podium or plagued with penalties, but since the 2016 season he has dialed in the fine balance between aggression and restraint.
+This lead to him claiming his first overall podium finish when he claimed third.